The short answer is – not really.

-TSA & DEA don’t necessarily get along and as a result TSA is largely turning a blind eye to travelers with personal use amounts of Marijuana.
+TSA & DEA don’t necessarily get along and as a result, TSA is largely turning a blind eye to travelers with personal use amounts of Marijuana.
 The DEA wants TSA to do their job regarding busting people with pot at the airport and TSA said unless you pay us to do so it’s your job to interdict drugs at the airport and it’s our job to make sure passengers are safe.
+Let the team from Piotrowski Law help you understand the rules regarding flying with marijuana in this post from an experienced Miami criminal defense attorney.

 TSA is not in the business of searching passengers for drugs.
 Rather, they are there to keep us safe.
 If TSA finds your weed, the decision is largely up to the discretion of the individual agent.